donovanrichardson/recipes-api/README.md

 - Link to Heroku URL
 - user name and password for the login endpoint

+Are you stuck? use [this](https://www.youtube.com/playlist?list=PLY6oTPmKnKbaerYuOKc9UxaKOS1k4qFWU) as a reference.

 ## How to submit homework

 ### Setup